knieriem/serport/README.md

 a system.

-In the following example a serial port is selected and opened by `serport.Choose`, using 115200 baud, and obeying CTS (RTS gets activated per default).
+In the following example a serial port is selected and opened by `serport.Choose`, using 115200 baud, and obeying CTS.
 If there is more than one serial port present on a system, `Choose` will display a list of ports it has found and ask the user to select one.
 If there is only one serial port present on a system, `Choose` will try to use this port directly.